The 2021 Summer Learning Awards application opens Monday, October 19, 2020

 Each year, the National Summer Learning Association (NSLA) recognizes the outstanding work done during the summer months on behalf of our nation’s youth.
 Candidates for the Summer Learning Awards are exceptional summer programs, models, and systems that keep children and youth learning, safe and healthy during the critical summer months.
-They show strong outcomes in helping students cement the skills they have learned during the academic school year through creative curricula, unique programming and effective family engagement strategies.
-There are three categories of Summer Learning Awards:
+They show strong outcomes in helping students cement the skills they have learned during the academic school year through creative curricula, unique programming, and effective family engagement strategies.

-Defined by its rigorous application and selection process, this award has recognized enrollment-based programs employing staff who work directly with youth since 2005.
+Since 2005, the New York Life Foundation Excellence in Summer Learning Award, defined by its rigorous application and selection process, has recognized enrollment-based programs employing staff who work directly with supporting underserved youth.

 Established in 2015, this award recognizes informal programs and other non-traditional forms of summer learning innovation that are critical to serving the diverse needs of schools, families, and children.

-- visibility during National Summer Learning Day and at the Summer Changes Everything™ national conference; and
+- National recognition at NSLA’s Summer Changes Everything™ annual conference;

-- national and local media outreach, along with special spotlights in NSLA’s Summer Times e-newsletter.
+- Visibility through national and local media outreach, along with acknowledgment from their local elected officials.